upbound/docs/content/providers/provider-aws/authentication.md

 # Removed for brevity
 ```

-Apply the `controllerConfig` to each family provider using the same IAM role.
+Apply the `runtimeConfig` to each family provider using the same IAM role.

 ### Create a ProviderConfig

 Create a
 {{<hover label="pc" line="2">}}ProviderConfig{{</hover>}} to set the
 provider authentication method to
 {{<hover label="pc" line="7">}}IRSA{{</hover>}}.

 {{<hint "tip" >}}
 To apply IRSA authentication by default name the ProviderConfig
 {{<hover label="pc" line="4">}}default{{</hover>}}.
 {{< /hint >}}